carbon-language/carbon-lang/llvm/docs/LangRef.rst

 call location is cold and that ``%val`` may not be null.

-Just like for the argument of :ref:`llvm.assume <int_assume>`, if any of the provided guarantees are are violated at runtime the behavior is undefined.
+Just like for the argument of :ref:`llvm.assume <int_assume>`, if any of the provided guarantees are violated at runtime the behavior is undefined.

 Even if the assumed property can be encoded as a boolean value, like ``nonnull``, using operand bundles to express the property can still have